nobruinfo/midnightmega/readme.md

 Try only with **backed up** disks and .d81 !
 The current state of this development will **eat** your files.

-* Goto branch `development` and dive into folder `llvm`.
+* Check the project out and dive into folder `llvm`.
 * Use `MOUNT "midnightmega.d81"` as programme disk.
 * Optionally use `MOUNT "datadisk.d81",U9` as a torture disk.
 Or use **copies** of your own disks.

 # subfolders

-## kickc

-When adding/removing lines of code the emulator freezes at various positions with no apparent reason.
-Currently this environment is no longer pursued.

 ## llvm